-BCS Classification BCS Class: I I III III Neither of the two Background: tadalafil is considered a low solubility compound.
-Bioequivalence study design in case a BCS biowaiver is not feasible or applied single dose cross-over healthy volunteers fasting fed both either fasting or fed Background: The reference product can be taken with or without food according to the SmPC.
-Since the specific formulation (e.g. particle size and excipients) is known to be critical to the performance of the formulation in fed conditions, it cannot be assumed that the impact of food will be the same regardless of formulation.
-Therefore, following the requirements for "specific formulation characteristics" described in the Guideline on Investigation of Bioequivalence, both fasted and fed state comparisons of test to reference formulations are required.
+BCS Classification BCS Class: I I III II Neither of the two Background: Tadalafil is considered a low solubility compound.
+Bioequivalence study design in case a BCS biowaiver is not feasible or applied single dose cross-over healthy volunteers ☐ fasting ☐ fed ⊠ both ☐ either fasting or fed Background: Tadalafil is considered a "high-risk product".
+Since the specific formulation (excipients) of the tablet is known to be critical to the performance of the formulation in fed conditions, it cannot be assumed that the impact of food will be the same regardless of formulation.
+Therefore, both fasted and fed state comparisons of test to reference formulations are required.

-Strength: 20 mg Background: highest strength to be used for a drug with linear pharmacokinetics and low solubility.
-Number of studies: two single dose studies (20 mg fasted and 20 mg fed) Analyte  parent 🗌 metabolite 🗌 both  plasma/serum 🗌 blood 🗌 urine Enantioselective analytical method: 🗌 yes  no Bioequivalence assessment Main pharmacokinetic variables: AUC {0-72h} , C {max} and T {max} 90% confidence interval: $80.00-125.00\%$ for AUC {0-72h} and C {max} .
-Comparable median ($\leq 20\%$ difference, $80.00-125.00\%$) and range for T {max} .
+A waiver for this fed study may be applicable if it can be shown that the products are manufactured using the same technology and if excipients that might affect bioavailability are qualitatively the same and quantitatively similar between test and reference product.
+Strength: 20 mg Background: Highest strength to be used for a drug with linear pharmacokinetics.
+Number of studies: Two single dose studies (20 mg fasted and 20 mg fed) Analyte  parent 🗌 metabolite 🗌 both  plasma/serum 🗌 blood 🗌 urine Enantioselective analytical method: 🗌 yes  no Bioequivalence assessment Main pharmacokinetic variables: $AUC{0-72h}$ , $C{max}$ and $T{max}$ or partial AUC 90% confidence interval: 80.00-125.00% for AUC 0-72h C max , (and partial AUC).
+Comparable median ( $\leq$ 20% difference, 80.00-125.00%) and range for T max .

-As intra-subject variability of the reference product has not been reviewed to elaborate this product-specific bioequivalence guideline, it is not possible to recommend at this stage the use of a replicate design to demonstrate high intra-subject variability and widen the acceptance range of C{max} .
-If high intra-individual variability ($CV{intra} > 30\%$) is expected, the applicants might follow respective guideline recommendations.
+\ As intra-subject variability of the reference product has not been reviewed to elaborate this product-specific bioequivalence guideline, at this stage it is not possible to recommend the use of a replicate design to demonstrate high intra-subject variability and widen the acceptance range of $C{max}$ .
+If high intra-individual variability ( $CV{intra} > 30\%$ ) is expected, the applicants might follow respective guideline recommendations.

-This tentative BCS classification of the drug substance serves to define whether in vivo studies seem to be mandatory (BCS class II and IV) or, on the contrary, (BCS Class I and III) the Applicant may choose between two options: in vivo approach or in vitro approach based on a BCS biowaiver.
+\\ This tentative BCS classification of the drug substance serves to define whether in vivo studies seem to be mandatory (BCS class II and IV) or, on the contrary, (BCS Class I and III) the Applicant may choose between two options: in vivo approach or in vitro approach based on a BCS biowaiver.
 In this latter case, the BCS classification of the drug substance should be confirmed by the Applicant at the time of submission based on available data (solubility experiments, literature, etc.).
 However, a BCS-based biowaiver might not be feasible due to product specific characteristics despite the drug substance being BCS class I or III (e.g., in vitro dissolution being less than 85% within 15 min (BCS class III) or 30 min (BCS class I) either for test or reference, or unacceptable differences in the excipient composition).